fluffydolphin/HiveMind/README.md

 * * Shows you this
 * !connected!
 * * Shows you how many and which bots are connected
+* !slowloris!
+** Show you the help command for Slowloris

 * When you run bot.py it will ask you what number bot you want this to be eg 1, 10 or 12 and the full bot name will be bot- the number you selected eg bot-2, bot-8 or bot-17.